Solution · B2B SaaS

 Fix the source pages AI lifts from.

 Pricing page (the most-cited SaaS URL), homepage entity signals, schema, integration pages, llms.txt.
-Most of our SaaS clients have a strong product and a citation-unfriendly site — the technical layer is what unlocks the rest.
+Most of our SaaS clients have a strong product and a citation-unfriendly site.
+The technical layer is what unlocks the rest.

 5. §04.05